logo

 State-wide: sustainable water strategies for Victoria, Australia

-In a statuary process for state-wide water resource planning in the Australian state of Australia, there are four regional water strategies.
-Driven by The Water Act 1989, these sustainable water strategies have to be reviewed at least every 10 years.
+In a statutory process for state-wide water resource planning in the Australian state of Australia, there are four regional water strategies.
+Driven by the Water Act 1989, these sustainable water strategies have to be reviewed at least every 10 years.
 The review of the Central Region Sustainable Water Strategy started in 2016 and is now complete.
 The five-year assessments of the Western Region and Gippsland Region sustainable water strategies began in 2017 and are also complete.
-The review of the Northern Region Sustainable Water Strategy is expected to start in late 2019.
+The review of the Northern Region Sustainable Water Strategy began with a stocktake in 2016, which identified that 44 of the 51 actions had been completed or are ongoing.
+Each of the strategies will remain in place until future policies supersede them, with Victoria committing to five-yearly updates.

 City-wide: Rotterdam – leading the way in urban resilience